Sundorian/OneBag-Emberveil/README.md

 License / origin
 ----------------
 Based on the original OneBag by Kaelten (wowace.com era).
-Emberveil fixes and updates by Fastshot, with assistance from Grok (xAI).
+Emberveil fixes and updates by Fastshot/Sundorian, with assistance from Grok (xAI).